 Kami Rita Sherpa summits Everest for record 22nd time

-May 17, 2018-High-altitude guide Kami Rita Sherpa, 48, stepped on the top of Everest for the 22nd time on Wednesday, consolidating his record as the most prolific Everester.
+High-altitude guide Kami Rita Sherpa, 48, stepped on the top of Everest for the 22nd time on Wednesday, consolidating his record as the most prolific Everester.

 Sherpa has climbed the tallest peak on earth more times than any other person.
 He reached the summit at 8:30 am, Tourism Ministry official Gyanendra Shrestha said from Everest base camp.